benjGam/Response-Normalizer/docs/gestion-rules.md

 - Local normalization rules can be applied on a specific APIs endpoint.
   - Local normalization rules can be applied by using Nest metadata decorators on APIs endpoints.
 - Local normalization rules MUST NOT change responses format.

+## Normalization process

+- SHOULD be as lightweight as possible.
+- SHOULD provide a way to personalize responses depending on some factors.
+  - SHOULD provide a way to apply normalization rules on global or local scope.